D. Profiles of your preferences

 We can use your personal information in this way because we are required to do so by law.

 From time to time, we may use your personal information to offer suggestions about other products or services that we provide, where we believe they will be of benefit to you.
 We can use your personal information in this way because it is in our legitimate interests to provide you with the right information at the right time, so that we may look at ways of extending the relationship that we have with you.
-(For example, the distribution of the Share magazine.)
+(For example, the distribution of Share magazine.)

 We may also contact you to seek your opinion on the services that we provide or on our proposals to change and improve these in the future.
+We may ask you to leave a review or take a survey to keep our records updated and to study how our givers/partners use our products and services, to develop them, to grow our operations and impact.

 In order to make better, more informed improvements to the service we provide to you and to improve the relevancy of our communications with you, we may occasionally cross-check the personal information you provide against public sources of information (for example, the Charity Commission Register of Charities).